Plumbers' knots: A cell complex for

-This notation is redundant; in particular, each cell is named twice.
-However, this convention makes incidence relations with the $(3n-3)$-cells easy to understand and identification of duplicate names is straightforward.
+As is clear from the example, however, this notation is redundant: each cell is named twice.
+However, the convention makes incidence relations with the $(3n-3)$-cells easy to understand and identification of duplicate names is straightforward.

 \begin{prop} $e(\sigma_x, \sigma_y, \sigma_z; \tau_x) = e(\sigma_x', \sigma_y, \sigma_z; \tau_x)$ if and only if $\tau_x\sigma_x = \sigma_x'$. \end{prop}